 Luckily, as most tourists will be landing in Delhi (India’s capital city) this is right on the gateway to Rajasthan.
 What this means is, you’ll only have to get a short train, bus or plane ride to get into the state of Rajasthan.

 If you wanted to skip Delhi and just head straight on in, you can easily catch an onward flight from the Indira Gandhi International Airport.

 Flights to the likes of Jaipur are only one hour away and save time.
 Reputable airlines with competitive prices are JetAirways, Vistara and Air India.
 You can search for flight times and prices via Skyscanner.

 If you’re up for more of an adventure and want to travel the local way that definitely opts for trains and buses.
 These are no doubt cheaper and give you more of the Indian travelling experience.
 Jaipur is only a 3-hour train ride away on an express train from Delhi.

 I would highly recommend using Cleartrip for booking all your train travel in India.

 Although you pay a premium, it’s worth it to not have to deal with the horrendous government train system.
 But, you will have to book your journey’s in advance.
 It’s not a ‘show up on the day’ kind of train system unfortunately and due to the population, they book up fast!

-For more top tips on Indian train travel, see my article here.
+For more top tips on Indian train travel, see my article on India Train travel here.